You may also be interested in An Open Letter to Roman Catholics.

 This is my testimony of how the Lord saved me.

-I walked an aisle, came up to the front, or whatever you want to call it, in a Baptist Church over 32 years ago in June of 1979, but let me say this; there was an amazing experience that went on in my soul before I ever walked that isle.
+I walked an aisle, came up to the front, or whatever you want to call it, in a Baptist Church in June of 1979, but let me say this; there was an amazing experience that went on in my soul before I ever walked that isle.
 Walking an isle and coming to the front was only the results of something else that was so personal between my lost soul and God that it is hard to explain.

 I had lived a sinful life before I was ever saved.
 In fact I was not even really sure that God existed.
 I was raised Roman Catholic and was taught the 10 commandments and about Jesus Christ and the Trinity, etc. The Catholic Church does teach some truth about God and Christ.
 They certainly believe that Jesus is the Son of God and that he was God manifest in the flesh.
 At least that was what I was taught through 12 years of Catholic Schools.
 But the way of salvation was through the sacraments and by not committing mortal sins and if you did going to confession to absolve you of those sins.
 And also doing what the Catholic Church obligated you to do.
 I was taught that there was NO salvation outside the Catholic Church.
 They taught that you could only receive Christ through the Catholic Church.
 So anyway, I did have some foundation about God's laws which does mold a person's conscience.
 But just having a conscience and being religious and going to church is not what salvation is all about.
 That alone will never save a person and it never saved me.
 I was very religious in my early years but just as lost as I could be and didn't know it.